gsbdarc/rf_bootcamp_2025/docs/day1.md

 💪 Challenge:

-**Copy** all files where the **second type** is “Flying” into a folder named flying/.
+>**Copy** all files where the **second type** is “Flying” into a folder named flying/.

 ## 🔰 Task 3: Report the pokemon image with the largest file size

 🧠 Focus: Understanding different flags you can use

+💪 Challenge:

-💪 Challenge: find the file which has the largest size, smallest size
+Find the file which has the largest size, smallest size

-Bonus: craft a command that will only report the largest file size and name of the fole
+Bonus: craft a command that will only report the largest file size and name of the file

+>[!TIP]
-Hint: This has to do with flags you can use with the 'ls' command
+>This has to do with flags you can use with the 'ls' command

+>[!TIP]
-Bonus Hint: The `head` command can be used to limit the output to the first line the `|` pipe operator can be used to pass the output of one command to another command.
+>The `head` command can be used to limit the output to the first line the `|` pipe operator can be used to pass the output of one command to another command.

 ## 🔰 Task 4: Make a file with all the water type Pokemon names
 🧠 Focus: Using grep to filter files based on content

+💪 Challenge:

-💪 Challenge: Create a **file** that contains the file names of all Water-type Pokémon.
+>Create a **file** that contains the file names of all Water-type Pokémon.

+>[!TIP]
-Hint: The `grep` command can be used to search for specific patterns in files.
+>The `grep` command can be used to search for specific patterns in files.
 For example ls | grep "Dragon" will list all files that contain the word "Dragon" in their name.
 The  `>` operator can be used to redirect the output of a command to a file. `ls > all_files.txt` will save the output of the `ls` command to a file called `all_files.txt`.

 ## 🔰 Task 5: Challenge Task

-#### 🧪 Challenge
+ 💪💪💪 Challenge
-Find the least common primary type among all Pokémon in the image set.
+Find the least common primary type and secondary combination among all Pokémon in the image set.

-Your job:

 1. Extract the type from file names